A little piece of history about Cashmere

 The term cashmere comes from the cashmere-producing Kashmir goat.
-This kind of goat, which has now been bred worldwide, grows a thin, soft undercoat underneath the stiff and straight outer hair during the winter, and the neck is particularly dense.
+This kind of goat has an undercoat that is soft.
+In the winter, its outer hair grows stiff and straight.
+The neck is especially dense.
 Every spring and summer when goats begin to shed their winter hair, it is time to harvest cashmere.
 In different areas, the cashmere would be removed by combing or pruning.
-There are still many other time-consuming manual processes such as removing animal fat and dust, separating the underlying fleece and the outer long hair so as to obtain pure and natural cashmere, dyeing, and spinning yarn.
+There are many other time-consuming processes.
+These processes include removing dust, separating the fleece from the outer hair, dyeing, and spinning yarn.

 What’s the difference between cashmere and wool?

 In addition to the basic difference that cashmere is produced from Kashmir goats and that wool is produced from all various sheep, cashmere and wool still have other significant differences.
 Compared to wool, cashmere fibres are finer, smoother, lighter and more insulating.
 Such unique physical characteristics make cashmere lighter, softer and less static.
-Wool that is produced from many different types of sheep has higher strength and moldability.
-Thus, wool can be transformed into various pure wool or blended yarns and fabrics, showing a variety of textures and thicknesses, while maintaining a certain degree of warmth.
+Wool that is produced from many different types of sheep has higher strength and foldability.

 Why is cashmere so warm?